Masonic Villages History

-For more than 140 years, the Masonic Villages have been pursuing a vision of excellence to meet the needs of others.
-Below is a brief summary on how we became one caring family.
+For 150 years, the Masonic Villages have been pursuing a vision of excellence to meet the needs of others.
+Below is a brief overview of our history and how we became one caring family.

 On Jan.
 1, 2004, the Masonic Homes became the Masonic Villages of the Grand Lodge of Pennsylvania.

 To meet the growing need for active adult retirement communities, the Masonic Village at Dallas, our newest community, was founded on March 9, 2005, on the grounds of the Irem Country Club and Golf Course, which was established by the Irem Shrine in 1923.
-It is home to 123 residents.
+It is home to more than 118 residents.

 In 2005, the Masonic Villages’ board of directors and the Irem Shrine entered a joint venture to develop a retirement community located high atop the Endless Mountains Region of Northeastern Pennsylvania.

-The master plan for the community included the potential for up to 305 retirement living apartments and villas, depending on the demand.
 The groundbreaking for Phase I of the new community, including 38 villas and 45 apartments, was held on July 14, 2006.
 On Jan.
 17, 2007, the first residents moved into their new villas.
-In October, the first residents moved into the apartments.
+In October 2007, the first residents moved into the apartments.

 The Clubhouse has become a hub of activity on the campus, featuring a pub and restaurant, a patio for golfers looking for a mid-game snack and a Grand Ballroom for wedding receptions and other special events.
-The lower level includes smaller meeting rooms, an entertainment room, billiards, darts and other games, locker rooms, offices and spaces available for rental use and CIP Rehabilitation, which provides services for residents and the community.
+The lower level includes smaller meeting rooms, an entertainment room, locker rooms, offices and spaces available for rental use and CIP Rehabilitation, which provides services for residents and the community.

 The Masonic Village at Elizabethtown was founded as the Masonic Homes of the Grand Lodge of Pennsylvania in 1910.
 The site was chosen because the Pennsylvania Railroad bordered the property; its ease of access to Philadelphia, Harrisburg and Lancaster; availability of local ministers of every denomination; ample pure water supply; and large acreage for cultivation, as well as woods and pasture land.
 First providing a home and services to aging Freemasons and their spouses, a few years later, in 1913, the first children were accepted for care, beginning what is now called the Masonic Children’s Home.